cameron-gams/cameron-gams/README.md

 - ⚡ Fun fact: ...
 -->

 ### Hi, my name is Cameron.
-I'm currently a junior at [https://www.wku.edu/academy/|The Gatton Academy of Mathematics and Science in Kentucky]!
+I'm currently a junior at [https://www.wku.edu/academy/](The Gatton Academy of Mathematics and Science in Kentucky)!
-(by extension, this also makes me a freshman at [wku.edu|Western Kentucky University])
+(by extension, this also makes me a freshman at [wku.edu](Western Kentucky University))

 - I'm currently learning CUDA
-- I'm working with Dr. Ivan Novikov in the [https://www.wku.edu/physics/|WKU Department of Physics & Astronomy]
+- I'm working with Dr. Ivan Novikov in the [https://www.wku.edu/physics/](WKU Department of Physics & Astronomy)
 - My pronouns are he/him/his (but I'm fine with any)
-- Reach me by email at [mailto:cameron.wood866@topper.wku.edu|cameron.wood866@topper.wku.edu]
+- Reach me by email at [mailto:cameron.wood866@topper.wku.edu](cameron.wood866@topper.wku.edu)